minvws/nl-uzipoc-yubisign/docs/LOCALSETUP.md

 > When installing Python on Windows, make sure to add `python.exe` to your PATH and disable path length limit during the installation.

 > The PIV tool can be installed via [this link](https://developers.yubico.com/yubico-piv-tool/Releases/).

-- Microsoft Visual C++ 14.0 or greater, installable via the [Microsoft C++ Build Tools](https://visualstudio.microsoft.com/visual-cpp-build-tools/).
+- Make sure you install Microsoft Visual C++ 14.0 or greater, installable via the [Microsoft C++ Build Tools](https://visualstudio.microsoft.com/visual-cpp-build-tools/).
 Make sure these components are installed:
   - Visual C++ Build tools core features.
   - MSVC toolset C++ 2019 v142 (x86,x64)
   - Visual C++ 2019 Redistributable Update
   - Windows 10 SDK (10.0.17763.0) for Desktop C++
+- Make sure you have added the directory where the `libykcs11.dll` library is located to the system PATH.
+See [the documentation](https://developers.yubico.com/yubico-piv-tool/YKCS11/) for more information.